 The course has been completed successfully when at least 56% of the

 (weekly distributed) exercises have been completed, and a (short) final talk

 with the lecturer has been attended as well.

-The second course on the C/C++ programming language starts in week
+The second course on the C/C++ programming language usually in

 - General information:

 - times and locations: see the

 External participants should contact the lecturer(s) before registration.